cudmore/homecage/docs/docs/installing-the-software.md

 ### 5.1) Install uv4l for live video streaming (optional)

 If you run into trouble, then follow [this tutorial][5].
-If you don't do this, homecage should work but you won't be able to stream.
+If you don't do this, homecage will work but you won't be able to stream.

+Because uv4l is complicated, **this will only work in Raspian Stretch**
 ```
+# at a comman prompt, type
 curl http://www.linux-projects.org/listing/uv4l_repo/lrkey.asc | sudo apt-key add -

 # edit /etc/apt/sources.list